C-LuisCalvo/hello-world/README.md

 # hello-world
 hello world repository
-Hi this is Luis, for a new project in git
+Hi this is Luis, for a new project in git.
+Good changes